AlejandroMonteseirin/Capitole-frontent-technical-test/README.md

     - To complete the requiriment "*The first letter of the heroes must be capitalized*" I created a custom pipe "capitalizeFirst" and added in the name like this {{row.name | capitalizeFirst }}.
 However, later I found that there are a default pipe in angular called "titlecase", in any case I have left the custom pipe to show how to develop customs pipes. this way the name allways will have the first letter capitalized despite being not capitalized from the backend without modifying  the original value.
     - The modal to confirm the deletions is from Angular Material, using the component in /dialogs/delete-confirmation
+    - For mocking proposes, a button "Insert mock Heroes" has been added.
+It allows inserting 10 prebuilt heroes as long as there are no heroes in the list.

 2. Edition and creation

     - The same component (heroes-edition.component) is used for edition and creation.
 In creation, it checks from the route if it is an edition or a creation and change his functionality as well.
     - The form allows changing the name and the only validation is that the name must be at least 3 letters.
 It is done through the use of Angular reactive forms, using FormGroup and FormControl to manage the validations and the values.